Skip to main content

 Through Postman

 Visit the AWS Lambda Console.
 Click on the just created function, then switch to the "Configuration" tab and the "Function URL".
 Click on the "Create Function URL" button and choose "NONE" for "Auth type" (you will be exposing your URL publicly, which may be fine for this exploration, but later you can set appropriate restrictions).
 You will get a URL for your function.
+You may choose to also enable the "CORS" option by choosing the "Configure cross-origin resource sharing (CORS)" option and setting values for "Allowed origins", "Allowed headers", "Allowed methods", and "Allowed credentials".

 Download Postman from here and open it.
 Create a new request and set the method to "POST" and the URL to the function URL you just created.
 Switch to the "Body" tab and select "GraphQL" from the dropdown.
 Enter the following query: